kilyig/0xvillage-website/content/_index.md

 Hello friends of Ethereum,

-After Devconnect, your Turkish friends are offering you an opportunity to extend your visit in Turkey to a unique location: the Nesin Mathematics Village.
-Situated among the mountains in Western Turkey, this non-profit village is dedicated to mathematics, philosophy, and the arts.
+After Devconnect, your Turkish friends are offering you an opportunity to extend your visit in Turkey to the non-profit [Nesin Mathematics Village](https://nesinkoyleri.org/en/main-page/), among the mountains in Western Turkey.

-This program offers a change of pace, where people can unwind after Devconnect and actually delve into deeper discussions.
-Participants will be able to rest, discover Western Turkey, discuss ideas in an uninterrupted setting, and get to know a central hub of the Turkish math community.
+This program offers a change of pace, where people will be able to rest, discover Western Turkey, discuss ideas in an uninterrupted setting, and get to know a central hub of the Turkish math community.
 Instead of returning home right after Devconnect, come to the Nesin Village and hang out with us!

 The long-term goal of this program is to start a long-lasting relationship between Ethereum and the Turkish math community that will enable many researchers from the region to discover web3.
 We will call this program a success if it leads to the organization of a series of Ethereum-related events in the Village and/or across the region.

-We are targeting a modest participant count (around 30), with priority given to researchers, engineers and university students who work on or are interested in working on Ethereum.
+We are targeting a modest participant count, with priority given to researchers, engineers and university students who work on or are interested in working on Ethereum.

-Feel free to contact [Yiğit Kılıçoğlu](https://yigitkilicoglu.com) if you want to reach out to the organizers.
-Yiğit is receiving extensive support from several organizations.
-The names of these organizations will be announced in the near future.
+This program is being organized by [Yiğit Kılıçoğlu](https://yigitkilicoglu.com) with significant help from Nour Assili from the [Blockchain Acceleration Foundation](https://www.blockchainacceleration.org/) and Ulaş Erdoğan.

-**If you feel like you might consider applying to this program, please let us know by filling out the [interest form](https://forms.gle/LwiE2T1vm7r37mah9).
-Also feel free to join our [Telegram chat](https://t.me/+u6Mfogc8KtI0NWEx) where we will be sharing updates.
-Expressing interest does not entail a firm commitment, but it will assist us in making necessary arrangements with the Village.**
+**[Applications are now open!](https://forms.gle/LwiE2T1vm7r37mah9) Feel free to join our public [Telegram chat](https://t.me/+u6Mfogc8KtI0NWEx) where the organizers will be sharing updates and answering questions.**

 ---